The Splash

 The Splash is a 1966 pop art painting by the British artist David Hockney.
 It depicts a swimming pool beside a pavilion, disturbed by a splash of water created by an unseen figure who has apparently just jumped in from a diving board.
 It is made in acrylic on a 72 in square canvas, and is titled, signed and dated 1966 on the reverse.
-It is one of three connected works painted in 1966 and 1967: the others are A Little Splash (1966, private collection), and A Bigger Splash (1967, Tate Britain, London).
+It is one of three connected works painted in 1966 and 1967: the others are The Little Splash (1966, private collection), and A Bigger Splash (1967, Tate Britain, London).

 Hockney first visited Los Angeles in 1964.
 Entranced by the landscape, light and lifestyle, and in particular the blue swimming pools, he moved to California in 1966.

 The Splash is the second in a sequence of three paintings of similar scenes made by Hockney in late 1966 and early 1967.
 Hockney worked up from the small The Little Splash through the midsized The Splash, both made in Los Angeles in 1966, to the largest, A Bigger Splash, approximately 96 in square, made in Berkeley in 1967.

 Using abstracted shapes of flat colour with sharply defined edges, at the centre of a large canvas with an unprimed border, Hockney depicts the fleeting moment just after a diver has entered the water of a swimming pool from a diving board, throwing up white spray.
 Hockney delighted in taking weeks to carefully paint the heavily worked spray using small brushes, freezing this dramatic detail in time, an event which had only lasted a short moment.
 The square format and unpainted border creates an effect like a Polaroid photograph.

 The composition is based on a photograph on the front of a technical manual on swimming pool construction (Swimming Pools by Sunset Books, published in 1959) which depicts a single-storey pavilion with splayed bonnet roof, beside a pool over which projects a diving board, with two people observing the splash created by an unseen diver, amid green scenery beneath blue skies.